microsoft/pyright/README.md

 ## Installation
 You can install the latest-published version of the Pyright VS Code extension directly from VS Code.
 Simply open the extensions panel and search for `pyright`.

+For vim/neovim users, you can install [coc-pyright](https://github.com/fannheyward/coc-pyright), Pyright extension for coc.nvim.

 The latest version of the command-line tool can be installed with npm, which is part of node.
 If you don't have a recent version of node on your system, install that first from [nodejs.org](nodejs.org).

 To install pyright globally: